-This huge event in February or March has its roots in the Middle Ages during the period of Venetian occupation of Corfu.
+This huge event held in Corfu Town in February or March has its roots in the Middle Ages during the period of Venetian occupation of Corfu.
 It involves plenty of dressing up, music, dance, colourful floats and a massive parade in Liston and Spianada square.
 This is followed by the symbolic burning of King Carnival.

 The Varkarola is an exciting event held in August where choirs in boats sing traditional songs (cantades) and a giant bonfire display lights up the Corfu skies.

 This takes place on Shrovetide Sunday in St. Basil square in the village of Episkepsis.
 The village priest starts the dance and he is joined by all the other men and later the women who perform a local dance called Corfiot.
 This custom is believed to date back to 500BC.

 This is a popular annual event which emerged from the British domination of the Ionian islands.
 The festival is held each year in the giant cricket ground in Espianada Square in Corfu Town.

 This wonderful island really excels when it comes to delicious food, so you really should try some of the local delicacies during your stay.

 The people of Corfu really love meat and you’ll discover many delicious meaty delights here including Souvlakia (meat sticks), Giouvetsi, which is lamb cooked in a pot with rice, and Stifado which features veal cooked with tomato sauce and onions.